 Instrumentation and process control technicians install, maintain, repair, and adjust the measuring and controlling instruments that make plants run safely.
-Bellingham Technical College's Instrumentation & Control program will give you training for a career as an instrumentation technician for high-tech industries such as power generation plants, water treatment facilities, chemical manufacturing plants, canneries, aerospace plants, bio-pharmaceutical plants, semiconductor manufacturing plants, and pulp and paper mills.
+Bellingham Technical College's Instrumentation & Control program will give you training for a career as an instrumentation technician for high-tech industries such as power generation plants, water treatment facilities, chemical manufacturing plants, canneries, aerospace plants, and pulp and paper mills.